 Program Evaluation by the Student: Within two calendar days after the last day of the placement, each student must complete and deliver the student’s evaluation of the externship and the field supervisor (on the approved Student Evaluation Form) to the Externship Director.

-Final Essay: Each student must complete and submit to the Externship Director a final essay of three to five pages discussing his or her reflections on the overall externship experience.
+Final Essay: Each student must complete and submit to the Externship Director a final essay of five to seven pages discussing his or her reflections on the overall externship experience.

 Field supervisor evaluation